May 7 @ 12:30 pm – 5:00 pm

 About our Facilitators:

-Meet the Sinneave Employment Team: Marcela, Sherry, and Ryan.
-They are a dedicated group of professionals committed to empowering neurodivergent individuals on their journeys towards meaningful employment and career success.
+Ryan Elkanah and Sherry Taylor, members of the Sinneave employment team, are committed to empowering Autistic and neurodivergent individuals on their journeys towards meaningful employment and career success.

 Related Events

-Whether independent living is a short term goal and you’re planning to move out soon, or it’s a long-term goal for some time in the future – you can begin preparing for it now–starting in the kitchen!
+Whether independent living is one of your short term goals and you’re planning to move out soon, or it’s a long-term goal for some time in the future – you can begin preparing for it now–starting in the kitchen!

-This hands-on session is a great way to help you sharpen your skills.
+This hands-on session is a great way to help you increase your confidence in the kitchen.

-While preparing a tasty menu, participants will also learn about:
+While preparing a tasty and well-balanced dinner, participants will also learn about:

 - the importance of good hygiene